Conversion Testing :

-They are used to compare no. of records in source & target table.
+They are used to compare the number of records in the source & target table.
 If the conversion is straight conversion, the above queries can easily check no. of rows.
 If records with particular parameter is to be converted then we may follow run following queries.

-This test will give you no. of subset of source table which are to be converted and total no. of rows in target table.
+This test will give you no. of subsets of the source table that are to be converted and the total number. of rows in the target table.
 The test passes if the numbers match.

 (ii) Identify objects with Missing Data –

-Its focus is to identify parent objects whose child objects that should have been converted is absent.
-It tests each parent has their corresponding child object we write the SQL query in following steps.
+Its focus is to identify parent objects whose child objects that should have been converted are absent.
+It tests each parent has their corresponding child object we write the SQL query in the following steps.

 a.
-Write a query that will get the foreign key that goes back to parent table from child objects table. e.g.
+Write a query that will get the foreign key that goes back to the the parent table from child objects table. e.g.